-On October 26, 2021, Oppenheimer Acquisition Corp.
+On October 26, 2021, OPY Acquisition Corp.
 I ("OHAA") consummated its \$126.5 million initial public offering (the "OHAA IPO").
 OHAA is a special purpose acquisition company, incorporated in Delaware for the purpose of entering into a merger, share exchange, asset acquisition, stock purchase, recapitalization, reorganization or other similar business combination with one or more businesses or entities (a "Business Combination").
-Oppenheimer Acquisition LLC I (the "Sponsor"), a Delaware series limited liability company and the Company's subsidiary, is the sponsor of OHAA.
+OPY Acquisition LLC I (the "Sponsor"), a Delaware series limited liability company and the Company's subsidiary, is the sponsor of OHAA.
 The Company and its employees control OHAA through the Sponsor's ownership of Class A founder shares of OHAA.
-As a result, both OHAA and the Sponsor are consolidated in the Company's financial statements.
+As a result, both OHAA and the Sponsor are recorded in the Company's consolidated financial statements.

-Funds totaling \$127.8 million, including proceeds from the OHAA IPO of \$126.5 million and \$1.3 million in investment from the Sponsor, are held in a trust account until the earlier of (i) the completion of a Business Combination or (ii) ten business days after April 29, 2023, 18 months from the closing of the OHAA IPO ("Combination Period").
-The cash held in the trust account is recorded in "Restricted Cash" on the condensed consolidated balance sheet.
+Upon IPO completion, funds totaling \$127.8 million, including proceeds from the OHAA IPO of \$126.5 million and \$1.3 million investment from the Sponsor, are held in a trust account until the earlier of (i) the completion of a Business Combination or (ii) ten business days after April 29, 2023, 18 months from the closing of the OHAA IPO ("Combination Period"), pursuant to OHAA's certificate of incorporation.
+The cash held in the trust account is recorded in "Restricted Cash" on the consolidated balance sheet.

-Transaction costs, which consisted of a net underwriting fee of \$2.5 million and \$0.5 million of other offering costs, were charged during the fourth quarter of 2021 against the gross proceeds of the OHAA IPO consistent with SEC Staff Accounting Bulletin (SAB) Topic 5.
+Transaction costs, which consisted of a net underwriting fee of \$2.5 million and \$0.5 million of other offering costs, were charged against the gross proceeds of the OHAA IPO consistent with SEC Staff Accounting Bulletin (SAB) Topic 5.